How to choose the right focus keyword + examples

 Add more than one keyphrase

-Optimizing your post for related keyphrases can improve the quality of your content: it will make it more complete and easier to understand for Google.
-If you want to set one of these related keyphrases for your posts, you can do so with one click in Yoast SEO Premium for WordPress and Shopify.
-Afterward, return to the post editor and optimize your post for the new related keyphrase.
+Optimizing your post for related keywords can improve the quality of your content: it will make it more complete and easier for Google to understand.
+If you want to set one of these related keywords for your posts, you can do so with one click in Yoast SEO Premium for WordPress and Shopify.
+Afterward, return to the post editor and optimize your post for the new related keyword.

 Buy Yoast SEO Premium now!